 Let's make the question stronger: would you trust physics with your life?
 Many readers will have flown in an aircraft, which had been designed by engineers with a good understanding of the relevant areas of physics.
 It was navigated using a system designed by engineers and physicists with a good knowledge of relativity.
 How would you feel about travelling in an aircraft designed according to the principles of a one of the systems of thought that arrives at quantitatively different conclusions from those of physics and engineering?
 How many times do you trust your life to physics and to its applied science, engineering?

 So why is physics, in general, an orthodoxy?
 Suppose that there are different ways of looking at a problem.
 Do they give different answers?
 If they do, we conduct experiments and we abandon, or at least qualify, those that give the wrong answers.
 If they give the same answers, then we look to see whether they are actually equivalent.
 For instance, Newton's and Hamilton's laws of mechanics appear to be quite different ways of looking at the world.
 Newton's system is more like a philosopher's 'cause and effect', whereas Hamilton's is more like 'purpose'.
-However, one can be derived from the other, so we see them as logically equivalent.
-(To go from 'purpose' to 'cause and effect', you take the derivative with respect to time.)
+However, one can be derived from the other, so we see them as logically equivalent and related to each other fairly simply via calculus.